ebd622/fe-samples/routing/README.md

 ### L146 An introduction to Guards

 Guard is a functionality which is executed before a route is loaded or once you want to leave a route.
+We can use *CanActivate* guard to define whether a route can be activated or not.